-Call for Proposals: In maternal and child health.
+Call for proposals: In maternal and child health.
 Towards the elimination of congenital infection in Chagas Disease through better tools for diagnosis and treatment

 In the context of maternal and child health, Unitaid has identified the opportunity to support the elimination target of congenital transmission of Chagas disease in endemic countries.